-3 The primary participants - working women and men - are not part of any livelihood or employment implementation programs by civil society organizations or non-governmental organizations.
+3 The primary participants - working women and men - are not part of any livelihood or employment implementation programs by civil society organizations (CSOs) or non-governmental organizations (NGOs).

-4 The components of individual and household, market and state provisions is detailed in Figure 5.
+4 The components of individual, and household, market and state provisions are detailed in Figure 5.